-After all, no one was expecting this year to be as challenging as it has been.
-The rapid onset of a pandemic dramatically changed the way people live and work, and all indications are that it may be a while before a vaccine is approved, available and widely accepted, which seems to be the precurser for returning to some form of normal.
+No one was expecting this year to be as challenging as it has been.
+The rapid onset of the COVID-19 pandemic dramatically changed the way people live and work.
+Even with several vaccine candidates on the verge of gaining emergency-use approval from the FDA, it may be awhile before the vaccines are widely available and administered, which seems to be the precursor for returning to some form of normal.
 So, what does that mean for employers as they navigate the rest of the year?
 Here are three trends to watch:

 1. Employers need better access to data

 The importance of easy access to accurate data has taken center stage during this pandemic.
 Good data is essential for all levels of government, health systems, schools, religious organizations and even employers as they make informed decisions that help keep people safe, and many organizations scrambled to figure out how to collect, manage and report on all types of data relating to COVID-19.

 Many of our large employer clients determined early on that they needed visibility into employee symptom monitoring data, and we were able to quickly make refinements to Enterprise Health functionality to enable them to collect this information.
 Most are requiring employees to self-report by completing online questionnaires before each work shift.
 Responses then feed into the Enterprise Health and are used to inform onsite clinic personnel of potential risks and the need for self-quarantine or follow-up care.
 The data is also used to plan and implement prevention practices.